quantumlib/qsim/docs/choose_hw.md

 distributing these trajectories over multiple nodes.
 A simulation of many noiseless circuits can also be distributed over multiple compute nodes.

-For mor information about running a mulitnode simulation, see [Multinode quantum simulation using HTCondor on Google Cloud](/qsim/tutorials/multinode).
+For more information about running a mulitnode simulation, see [Multinode quantum simulation using HTCondor on Google Cloud](/qsim/tutorials/multinode).

 ## Runtime estimates